sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_1_DEMO_SCRIPT.md

 **Point to results:**

 > "These are your high-value patients.
-This query ran in milliseconds against 100,000 patient records.
-And this view is what powers everything else you'll see today—BI dashboards, AI analytics, self-service queries."
+This query ran in under 2 seconds against **100 million patient records**—notice we're querying the PATIENT_360 **dynamic table**, which is materialized and auto-refreshing.
+This gives us instant performance even at massive scale.
+And this powers everything else you'll see today—BI dashboards, AI analytics, self-service queries."

 **KEY MOMENT #2 - Drive this home:**
 > "**Let's recap what we just did:**